How to Build Optical Character Recognition (OCR) in Python

 What Is Python Optical Character Recognition (OCR)?

-Python OCR is a technology that recognizes and pulls out text in images like scanned documents and photos using Python.
-It can be completed using the open-source OCR engine Tesseract.
+Python OCR is a technology that recognizes and pulls out text in images such as scanned documents and photos using Python.
+It can be completed in Python using a Python OCR library like pytesseract.

-We can do this in Python using a few lines of code.
-One of the most common OCR tools that are used is the Tesseract.
-Tesseract is an optical character recognition engine for various operating systems.
+We can apply OCR in Python too, using only a few lines of code.
+One of the most common Python OCR tools used is the pytesseract library, a wrapper for the Tesseract OCR engine.

-The first step is to install the Tesseract.
-In order to use the Tesseract library, we need to install it on our system.
-If you’re using Ubuntu, you can simply use apt-get to install Tesseract OCR:
+If you’re using Ubuntu, you can use apt-get to install Tesseract OCR:

-For macOS users, we’ll be using Homebrew to install Tesseract.
+For macOS users, you’ll use Homebrew to install Tesseract.

 For Windows, please see the Tesseract documentation.